 Figure 1: Displays the lifecycle of Remcos as presented by a visual graph generated by ANY.RUN

 Figure 2: A customizable text report generated by ANY.RUN is a feature specifically developed to simplify the sharing of research results.

-Remcos can be delivered in different forms.
-For instance, it can be spread as an executable file with the name that should convince users to open it or it pretends to be a Microsoft Word file which exploits vulnerabilities to download and execute the main payload.
+Remcos trojan can be delivered in different forms.
+Based on RAT's analysis, it can be spread as an executable file with the name that should convince users to open it, or it pretends to be a Microsoft Word file that exploits vulnerabilities to download and execute the main payload, obfuscate the server component.
 In our simulation, after Remcos made its way to infect the device and begin the execution process, it started VBS script execution.
-Script run command line and proceeded to drop an executable file from it.
-This file was the main payload and it carried out the main malicious activities - stealing information, changing the autorun value in the registry and connecting to the C2 server.
+Script ran command line and proceeded to drop an executable file from it.
+This file was the main payload, and it carried out the main malicious activities – stealing information, changing the autorun value in the registry, and connecting to the C2 server.